SaadiMalik1/elaborated/README.md

 **Conclusion:** This is a critical vulnerability where one user can permanently destroy the functionality of the contract for everyone else, resulting in a total loss of access to all deposited funds.

-## 3. Tertiary Finding: Protocol-Level DoS via Trusted Components
+## 3. Finding: Protocol-Level DoS via Trusted Components

 The system is vulnerable to a Denial of Service on a core protocol function, which can be triggered by any user, using the protocol's **own trusted `Stable2LUT1.sol`**.